You don’t have to work at a content marketing agency or be a professional to improve your copywriting skills.

 Creating a how-to blog instead?
 Create a headline that shares that information, and uses terms that your reader might search.
 Example: “How to write a blog that has high engagement in 2022.”

-You’ll want to avoid clickbait headlines like: “You’ll never believe this copywriting tip.”
+You’ll want to avoid bad copywriting and clickbait headlines like: “You’ll never believe this copywriting tip.”

 Here are a few other examples of good vs great headlines.
 The great ones use words that pique your curiosity and get readers to want to ”click” to read more: